 - Childcare during scheduled confession times (just as is offered in many parishes during Sunday Mass) will encourage people with families to come to confession.
 Penitents worry about how to juggle family obligations with going to confession.
 We often get questions from penitents upset that a priest won't allow them to bring a young child in need of supervision into the confessional with them.
 The priests are correct: Penitents cannot bring children into the confessional with them.
 It creates the possibility that the seal of the confessional will be violated.
 But priests can assist penitents by rounding up volunteers for childcare.

 - Diocesan and religious priests should help each other out.
 A religious brother brought to my attention the problem of parishes assisted or staffed by priests who belong to religious communities and who are ordinarily required to participate in their community's activities.
 While I am sympathetic to the demands of religious life, this is not a problem that should be passed on to penitents.
 If a religious priest assisting a diocesan parish must return to his community by a certain time, then he should be scheduled for the time slot right before Mass.
 The parish's "in house" priests can then take any slots not followed by a Mass.
 They can also make themselves available to hear the confessions of any penitents who did not get a chance to have their confessions heard before Mass.
-As for parishes run by religious communities, the religious community should reach out to diocesan priests to cover the parish's ordinary needs for confessors that conflict with the community's schedule.
+As for parishes run by religious communities, the religious community should reach out to diocesan priests to cover a time slot during which confessors are needed that conflicts with the community's schedule.

 The Code of Canon Law outlines the expectations the Church has regarding the availability of confession for the faithful: